AndrewDMorgan/Pygame-Engine/README.md

         - tileSize (the size of the tiles)
         - mapSize (a 2D tuple storing the size of the map)
     - Constructor Args
-        - tileMapFile (the file path for the tile map)
+        - tileMapFile (the file path for the tile map), if None is put here, it will set it to the optional tileMap arg
         - tiles (the tile surfaces, corresponding to the tile numbers)
         - tileSize (the size of the tiles)
+        - tileMap (optional), provides the array/list representing the map
     - GetGridPosition
         - takes in a 2D position in a tuple
         - returns a 2D index for the tileMap in a tuple